payu-org/payu/docs/source/usage.rst

 Deleting an experiment archive
 ------------------------------

-If you also want to delete all runs from an experiment in the ``archive``, then use the ``--hard`` flag::
+If you also want to delete all runs from an experiment in the ``archive``, use the ``--hard`` flag::

    payu sweep --hard